yellowdog/python-examples/README_CLOUDWIZARD.md

 Cloud Wizard performs the following actions in your YellowDog Platform account:

 1. It creates a YellowDog Keyring called `cloudwizard-aws`.
-Note that the Keyring password is not displayed by default and will not be recorded, and the Keyring will be visible and usable only by the Application whose key and secret are being used.
-To display the password, run the Cloud Wizard command with the `--show-secrets` option.
-(The password is necessary if your YellowDog account user (or other YellowDog account users) want to claim the Keyring to be able to view or use it.)
+The Keyring name and password are displayed at the end of the Cloud Wizard setup process, and the password will not be displayed again.
+The Keyring name and password are required for your YellowDog Portal user account to be able to claim the Keyring, and use the credential(s) it contains via the Portal.

 2. It creates a Credential called `cloudwizard-aws` contained within the `cloudwizard-aws` Keyring, containing the access key created during the AWS account setup described above.